Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Existence of local constrained minimizers

-To proceed, since the symmetric decreasing rearrangement of $u$ does not increase $\int^T_0 |\Lambda^{\alpha/2}u|^2~dx$ for $0<\alpha<2$ (see \cite{YP}, for instance, for a proof on $\mathbb{R}^n$.) while leaving $\int_0^Tu^3~dx$ invariant, it follows from the rearrangement argument that a local minimizer for $H$ subject to conservations of $P$ and $M$ must symmetrically decrease away from a point of principal elevation.
+To proceed, since the symmetric decreasing rearrangement of $u$ does not increase $\int^T_0 |\Lambda^{\alpha/2}u|^2~dx$ for $0<\alpha<2$ (see \cite{YP}, for instance, for a proof in the solitary wave setting) while leaving $\int_0^Tu^3~dx$ invariant, it follows from the rearrangement argument that a local minimizer for $H$ subject to conservations of $P$ and $M$ must symmetrically decrease away from a point of principal elevation.
 The symmetry and monotonicity assertion then follows from translational invariance in \eqref{E:scaling}.
 (Note that unlike in the solitary waves setting, for which $a=0$ and $T=+\infty$, a periodic, local constrained minimizer needs not be positive everywhere.)